Director of Athletics and Men’s Basketball Head Coach

 In his eight years at Plymouth State College, Paul Hogan compiled the highest winning percentage of any men’s basketball coach in the school’s history.
 His unique coaching style and dedication to the fundamentals of the game guided the Plymouth State Panthers to postseason play in the prestigious NCAA Tournament and numerous ECAC berths.
 Paul’s commitment to teaching the game of basketball to players of all ages is at the heart of the success of his basketball camps.

-He is presently the Athletic Director, Professor in the Sports Management Program and Men's Basketball Coach at NHTI, Concord's Community College in Concord, New Hampshire.
+He is presently the Director of Athletics, Professor in the Sports Management Program and Men’s Basketball Coach at NHTI, Concord’s Community College in Concord, New Hampshire.
 NHTI was the USCAA Division II National Runner-Up in 2002, finishing at 29-4 record for the season, which is an NHTI school record.
-Hogan was also recognized as the USCAA national coach of the year in 2002.
-Hogan's NHTI teams have become recognized as teams that will annually compete for regional and national titles while playing a strong schedule.
+Hogan was also recognized as the USCAA National Coach of the Year in 2002 and in again in 2018.
+Hogan’s NHTI teams have become recognized as teams that will annually compete for regional and national titles while playing a strong schedule.

 Hogan was inducted into the Plymouth State University Hall of Fame in 2007.
-Hogan has been recognized as the USCAA Coach of the Year in 2002 and the YSCC Coach of the Year in 2010.
+Hogan has been recognized as the USCAA Coach of the Year in 2002 and in 2018.
+He also has been recognized as the YSCC Coach of the Year in 2010, 2013 and in 2018.
 In 2005, Hogan led NHTI to a national USCAA championship.

-On January 9, 2011, Hogan earned his 400th career coaching win with an NHTI victory over LRCC.
+On January 21, 2015, Hogan earned his 500th career coaching win with an NHTI victory over rival VTC 92-80.
 In February 2011, Coach Hogan received the prestigious Walter Smith Coaches Award at a special banquet held in Manchester, NH recognizing him for his coaching success, commitment to the youth of NH and his long career coaching here in NH.
+In 2014, Hogan was honored with the prestigious Preston Eames Award for dedication to NH youth athletics.

 NHTI is a member of the Yankee Small College Conference (YSCC) and the United States College Athletic Association (USCAA).
-Professor Hogan also serves as the President of the YSCC and on several committees for the USCAA including marketing.
+Professor Hogan also serves as the Past President of the YSCC and on several committees for the USCAA including marketing and Ratings and Selections.